 Stephen Chandler, MA, MDiv, LPC

 Stephen Chandler holds graduate degrees from Duke and Yale Universities and has practiced psychotherapy in the Triangle for 20+ years.
 In his earlier career he was a consultant to high tech managers in developing their interpersonal management skills.
 He writes: "Practicing psychotherapy gives me the deeply satisfying opportunity to help people have more choice in managing what goes on in their minds and lives.
-How they think, what hey prioritize, and ultimately what they do to build happier more satisfying lives for themselves and the people they love."
+How they think, what they prioritize, and ultimately what they do to build happier more satisfying lives for themselves and the people they love."

 Lauren (Ori) Chandler, LCSW

 Lauren has her Master's in Social Work from Western Carolina University.
-She has been working in the mental health field for several years and has recently joined the family practice.
+She has worked in the mental health field for several years before joining our practice.
 Lauren has helped a wide variety of patients to grow and improve their lives, and especially enjoys working with members of the LGBT community--particularly transgender and gender-nonconforming individuals--women, and older adolescents.